manbeardgames/manbeardgames-site-builder/source/tutorials/adding-content.md

     </div>
     <div class="card-body">
         <p>
             Since we choose to copy the file to the directory, take a moment to explore where the file is copied too.
 In you game's project folder, locate and open the <span class="bold">Content</span> folder.
-In here, you'll see the <span class="italic">images</span> folder we created in the Content Pipeline Tool, and insde there will be the image we just added.
+In here, you'll see the <span class="italic">images</span> folder we created in the Content Pipeline Tool, and inside there will be the image we just added.
 Remember, this is a <span class="italic">copy</span> of the original
         </p>
     </div>
 </div>